XSEDE14 is hosted by

 Call for Papers | Call for Posters | Call for Visualization Showcase | Call for BOF's | Call for Tutorials | Call for Job Fair Organizations | Call for Student Participation | Call for Student Travel Applications | Call for Sponsors | Submission and Formatting Instructions | Key Dates

-XSEDE has applied for "in cooperation" status with ACM SIGAPP to submit the conference proceedings to the ACM Digital Library.
+XSEDE has received "in cooperation" status with ACM SIGAPP and the conference proceedings will be submitted to the ACM Digital Library.

 The Extreme Science and Engineering Discovery Environment (XSEDE) is the most advanced, powerful, and robust collection of integrated advanced digital resources and services in the world.
 It is a single virtual system that scientists can use to interactively share computing resources, data, and expertise.
 Scientists and engineers around the world use these resources and services—such as supercomputers, collections of data, and new tools—to make our lives healthier, safer, and better.
 XSEDE, and the experts who lead the program, will make these resources easier to use and help more people use them.